-You can set either supervisor or user password, or both of then.
-The differences between are:
+You can set either supervisor or user password, or both of them.
+The difference between them are:

-Supervisor Password: You can enter the Setup Program and

-change the options of the setup menus.

-User Password : You can enter the Setup Program but cannot

-change the options of the setup menus.
+Supervisor Password : You can enter the Setup Program and change the options of the setup menus.
+User Password : You can enter the Setup Program but cannot change the options of the setup menus.